It's the main railway station in Italy's capital city so, as you might imagine, it's always mega-busy - some would say chaotic!

 They're a great way to get around the city, particularly if you're visiting or staying on the outskirts.

-If you're leaving Rome and it's you're first time using Termini, you're in for a treat.
+If you're leaving Rome, whether you're going to the airports or another destination in Italy, and it's your first time using Termini, you're in for a treat.

 People who look as though they're confused by the ticket-buying process are prime targets for scammers.
 Read more about how, here.